alexirpan/alexirpan.github.io/public/perils-batch-norm/batch_norm_appendix.md

 Adapted [from a picture from CS231N](http://cs231n.github.io/neural-networks-1/) {: .centered }

-During training, each layer has a different job.
+At train time, each layer has a different job.
 The 1st layer's job is to learn good features from the input.
 The 2nd layer's job is to learn good features from the 1st layer's features.
-The 3rd layer's job is to learn good features from the 2nd layer.
-And so on up the network, until we hit the last layer, whose job is to solve the task from the 2nd-to-last layer's features.
+We only have the two layers here, but if there was a 3rd, the 3rd layer's job would be learning features from the 2nd layer.
+This continues up to the output layer, whose job is to solve the task from the last layer's features.

+(If you prefer function notation, $$f_1$$ learns from $$x$$, and $$f_2$$ learns from $$h = f_1(x)$$.)

-Each of these jobs is going to interact with the other one, so they aren't independent, but luckily backprop gives a way to compute the parameter update for all layers at once.
+Each of these jobs depends on the other ones, so we can't optimize each independently.
+Luckily, backprop gives a way to compute the parameter update for all layers at once.
 Easy, right?

-As the parameters change, the distribution of each layer's activations will change.
+As the parameters change, the distribution of each layer's activations changes too.
 This makes the next layer's job harder, because the distribution it's learning from keeps changing underneath it.
-This forces the layer to continually adapt to the distribution, which slows down learning.
+Each layer must continually adapt to the distribution of the layer before it, and it seems like this should slow down learning.
-The literature calls this
-*covariate shift*, and generally it's been studied at the level of the data (when the test set distribution differs from the training set distribution, for example.)
-The observation buiding batch norm is that covariate shift can be problematic at every layer of the network, and reducing it should improve training.
+The literature calls this *covariate shift*.
+Generally, it's been studied at the data level, where the test set distribution differs from the training set distribution.

+The observation motivating batch norm is that even when the data is fine, we can still have *internal covariate shift*, thanks to layer activations shifting over time.

 To address this, batch norm normalizes every output unit to be mean $$0$$, variance $$1$$.
 Well, kind of.
-There are a few important details.
+There are some key details.
+(In the following,
+$$BN(x)$$ is the batch norm function.)

-* To center the distribution of output $$x$$, we need to compute the mean $$\mu$$, the variance
+To center the distribution of output $$x$$, we compute the mean $$\mu$$, the variance
-$$\sigma^2$$, and compute
+$$\sigma^2$$, and transform $$x$$ to

 $$
-    \hat{x} = \frac{x - \mu}{\sqrt{\sigma^2}}
+    BN(x) = \frac{x - \mu}{\sqrt{\sigma^2}}
 $$

 Mean $$\mu$$ and variance $$\sigma^2$$ depend on the entire distribution, which